Catherine CluverMD, Subspecialist Maternal-Fetal Medicine, Associate Professor

 When I started my subspecialist training in Maternal-Fetal medicine I realized there were no resources available that linked diagrams and ultrasound videos of the common congenital fetal abnormalities.
 It is particularly difficult to identify certain fetal cardiac and renal abnormalities.
 I therefore set out on an ambitious project with the help of leading international sonologists to create diagrams linked to annotated YouTube videos to enable clinicians working in remote areas or areas without access to specialists to assist them in making the correct diagnosis and to enable them to assist with decisions on the correct antenatal and postnatal management.
 These resources have been taken up by the International Society of Obstetrics and Gynaecology and were the most liked post ever on their online Facebook platform.

-I have written a chapter for a South African Obstetric undergraduate textbook and a chapter for a postgraduate International Textbook, namely High Risk Pregnancy: Management Options with online Resource, 5th Edition.
+I have written a chapters for a South African Obstetric undergraduate textbook and a chapter for a postgraduate International Textbook, namely High Risk Pregnancy: Management Options with online Resource, 5th Edition.
 Both textbooks are recommended reading for the Fellowship in Obstetrics and Gynaecology.

 Community interaction and service delivery

-I have recently been elected as a Council Member for the South African Society for Ultrasound in Obstetrics and Gynaecology.
+I am an elected as a Council Member for the South African Society for Ultrasound in Obstetrics and Gynaecology.
 I have been involved in service delivery since starting a s a registrar in Obstetrics and Gynaecology and currently work as a senior consultant in the Maternal Fetal Medicine Clinic at Tygerberg Hospital.
 I have created and assisted with the creation free online teaching videos on important health aspects including examination of the placenta and laparoscopic sterilization and have created online teaching resources for fetal ultrasound to assist clinicians working in remote areas and areas without adequate specialist support.

 Research and publications